Retrocomputing: Software retrocomputing

-Software for older systems was not copyrighted, and was open source, so there is a wide variety of available software to run on these simulators.
+Software for most older systems was not copyrighted, and therefore fall into public domain so there is a wide variety of available software to run on these simulators.
+In a few cases, software for older systems was released into open source by the copyright holders, such as Groupe Bull (the copyright holder of Multics) which released the source code for MR12.5, the final official 1992 Multics release, to MIT in 2006.
+The release of Multics source code enabled enthusiasts to fix bugs or make improvements, with later open source releases of Multics were released as late as 2023.

 Some emulations are used by businesses, as running production software in a simulator is usually faster, cheaper, and more reliable than running it on original hardware.

 In popular culture

 In an interview with Conan O'Brien in May 2014, George R. R. Martin revealed that he writes his books using WordStar 4.0, an MS-DOS application dating back to 1987.

 US-based streaming video provider Netflix released a multiple-choice movie branded to be part of their Black Mirror series, called Bandersnatch.
 The protagonist is a teenage programmer working on a contract to deliver a video-game adaptation of a fantasy novel for an 8-bit computer in 1984.
 The multiple storylines revolve around the emotions and mental health issues resulting from a reality-perception mismatch between a new generation of computer-savvy teenagers and twenty-somethings, and their care givers.